bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 <p></p>
 {% endraw %}

-Here, <code>(a, b)</code> is a [multi-declaration](http://kotlinlang.org/docs/reference/multi-declarations.html) , i.e. <code>a</code> gets the first component of each <code>Pair</code> object, and <code>b</code> gets the second one.
+Here, `(a, b)` is a [multi-declaration](http://kotlinlang.org/docs/reference/multi-declarations.html) , i.e. `a` gets the first component of each `Pair` object, and `b` gets the second one.
 Currently, multi-declarations are not supported, but we deprecated some of the syntactic forms of lambdas to drop them in M12 and make the multi-declaration syntax possible.
 What is deprecated:

 * specifying return types of lambdas, e.g. { (a: Int): Int -> a + 1 }